HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 ![](assets/intelligent-inspection/image31.png)

-View the patrol report on "Historical records -\>Detailed report -\>Server hardware reliability".
+View the patrol report on "Historical records ->Detailed report ->Server hardware reliability".

 **Hardware error log**

 -   If mcelog is not installed, it will prompt in the patrol result that the software is not installed.
-You can directly install the software by clicking the \"Install\" button in the patrol result.
+You can directly install the software by clicking the "Install" button in the patrol result.

--   If there is info output after executing \"mcelog\", it will prompt in the patrol result that \"There is an error log.
-Please download the file to check the details\".
+-   If there is info output after executing "mcelog", it will prompt in the patrol result that "There is an error log.
+Please download the file to check the details".

--   If there is no info output after executing \"mcelog\", it will prompt in the patrol result that \"no abnormal info\".
+-   If there is no info output after executing "mcelog", it will prompt in the patrol result that "no abnormal info".

--   If the server is a virtual machine, it will prompt in the patrol result that \"No detection is required because the server is a virtual machine\", with the patrol status being "no patrol is required".
+-   If the server is a virtual machine, it will prompt in the patrol result that "No detection is required because the server is a virtual machine", with the patrol status being "no patrol is required".

 **Memory error info.**

 -   If not all output is 0, the non-0 results will be displayed in the patrol result.

--   If all output is 0, it will prompt in the patrol result that \"no abnormal info\".
+-   If all output is 0, it will prompt in the patrol result that "no abnormal info".

 -   If you have no privilege to view the file, it will prompt in the patrol result that the privilege is insufficient.

--   If the server is a virtual machine, it will prompt in the patrol result that \"No detection is required because the server is a virtual machine\", with the patrol status being "no patrol is required".
+-   If the server is a virtual machine, it will prompt in the patrol result that "No detection is required because the server is a virtual machine", with the patrol status being "no patrol is required".

 **Hard disk device error info.**

 -   If smartmontools is not installed, it will prompt in the patrol result that the software is not installed.
-You can directly install the software by clicking the \"Install\" button in the patrol result.
+You can directly install the software by clicking the "Install" button in the patrol result.

--   If SMART is not enabled on the equipment, it will prompt in the patrol result that \"Unable to detect because SMART is not enabled\"
+-   If SMART is not enabled on the equipment, it will prompt in the patrol result that "Unable to detect because SMART is not enabled"

--   If the output is empty after the command is executed, it will prompt in the patrol result that \"The result is empty after executing command smartctl \--scan\".
+-   If the output is empty after the command is executed, it will prompt in the patrol result that "The result is empty after executing command smartctl --scan".

 -   If SMART is supported in the server, check whether the SMART Health Status is OK or whether the self-assessment test result is PASSED.
-If it is not OK / PASSED, it will prompt in the patrol result that \"Smartctl detected that the SMART of XXX device reported abnormal status.
-You can download the file to view the details\".
+If it is not OK / PASSED, it will prompt in the patrol result that "Smartctl detected that the SMART of XXX device reported abnormal status.
+You can download the file to view the details".

--   If all the detections above are passed, you need to judge whether the data in the last column of "Reallocated_Sector_Ct", "Reported_Uncorrect", and "Total new blocks reassigned" is 0; if not, it will prompt in the patrol result that \"XXX is greater than 0.
-You can download the file to view the details, and manually intervene to determine whether there is an exception.\"
+-   If all the detections above are passed, you need to judge whether the data in the last column of "Reallocated_Sector_Ct", "Reported_Uncorrect", and "Total new blocks reassigned" is 0; if not, it will prompt in the patrol result that "XXX is greater than 0.
+You can download the file to view the details, and manually intervene to determine whether there is an exception."

--   If all the detections are passed, it will prompt in the patrol result that \"no abnormal info.\"
+-   If all the detections are passed, it will prompt in the patrol result that "no abnormal info."

--   If the server is a virtual machine, it will prompt in the patrol result that \"No detection is required because the server is a virtual machine\", with the patrol status being "no patrol is required".
+-   If the server is a virtual machine, it will prompt in the patrol result that "No detection is required because the server is a virtual machine", with the patrol status being "no patrol is required".

 **Hard disk array info.**

 -   If MegaCli is not installed on the server when starting the patrol for the first time, it will be installed automatically during the patrol.

--   If the return is empty after executing the command, it will prompt in the patrol result that \"The result is empty after executing command /opt/MegaRAID/MegaCli/MegaCli64 -CfgDsply -aAll\|grep \'Error Count\' \".
+-   If the return is empty after executing the command, it will prompt in the patrol result that "The result is empty after executing command /opt/MegaRAID/MegaCli/MegaCli64 -CfgDsply -aAll|grep 'Error Count' ".

--   If not all output is 0, it will prompt in the patrol result that \" MegaCli64 found an item with Error Count not 0.
-You can download the file to view the details \".
+-   If not all output is 0, it will prompt in the patrol result that " MegaCli64 found an item with Error Count not 0.
+You can download the file to view the details ".

--   If all output is 0, it will prompt in the patrol result that \"no abnormal info\".
+-   If all output is 0, it will prompt in the patrol result that "no abnormal info".

--   If the server is a virtual machine, it will prompt in the patrol result that \"No detection is required because the server is a virtual machine\", with the patrol status being "no patrol is required".
+-   If the server is a virtual machine, it will prompt in the patrol result that "No detection is required because the server is a virtual machine", with the patrol status being "no patrol is required".

 **Packet loss statistics of network card**

--   If there is no last patrol result, the patrol result will be \"no abnormal info\".
+-   If there is no last patrol result, the patrol result will be "no abnormal info".

--   If the difference between the data of this patrol result and the previous patrol result, such as errors, dropped and overrun are greater than or equal to 1000, then the patrol result will be \"there is a record of more than 1000 times exceptional packet loss of network card from the last patrol to this patrol, you can download the file to view the details\".
+-   If the difference between the data of this patrol result and the previous patrol result, such as errors, dropped and overrun are greater than or equal to 1000, then the patrol result will be "there is a record of more than 1000 times exceptional packet loss of network card from the last patrol to this patrol, you can download the file to view the details".

--   If the difference is less than 1000, the patrol result will be \"no abnormal info\".
+-   If the difference is less than 1000, the patrol result will be "no abnormal info".

--   If there are exceptions in the patrol process, the patrol result will be \"unable to view the packet loss info of network card\".
+-   If there are exceptions in the patrol process, the patrol result will be "unable to view the packet loss info of network card".

 **Statistics of network quality**

--   If there is no last patrol result, the patrol result will be \"no abnormal info\".
+-   If there is no last patrol result, the patrol result will be "no abnormal info".

--   If no ping packets are recorded from the last patrol to the present, the patrol result will be \"no abnormal info\".
+-   If no ping packets are recorded from the last patrol to the present, the patrol result will be "no abnormal info".

--   If ping packets are recorded from the last patrol to the present, the patrol result will be \"during the process from the last patrol to this patrol, the total number of ping small packet timeout: 0, the number of ping large packet timeout: 0, the total number of packet loss: 0, the number of times of not exceeding the configuration threshold :10\".
+-   If ping packets are recorded from the last patrol to the present, the patrol result will be "during the process from the last patrol to this patrol, the total number of ping small packet timeout: 0, the number of ping large packet timeout: 0, the total number of packet loss: 0, the number of times of not exceeding the configuration threshold :10".

 -   The configuration threshold of indicators is editable.